 Neighborhood: Cobble Hill, 269 Court Street

 Details: The name says it all.
 If it’s chocolate you want, then The Chocolate Room is a must-visit Brooklyn confectionary.
-The menu at the dessert cafe includes individual chocolate confections, scrumptious desserts, handmade ice creams, dessert wines, coffee and beers from all over the world.
+The menu at the dessert cafe includes individual chocolate confections, scrumptious desserts, handmade ice cream, dessert wines, coffee and beers from all over the world.

 What to eat: Ricotta cheesecake; Chocolate Room pudding; Black Chocolate Stoat float; Chocolate Caramel popcorn.